Ogeon/palette/palette/README.md

 * `"named"` - Enables color constants, located in the `named` module.
 * `"named_from_str"` - Enables `named::from_str`, which maps name strings to colors.
-* `"named_gradients"`- Enables gradient constants, located in `gradient::named`.
-This requires the standard library.
 * `"std"` - Enables use of the standard library.
 * `"approx"` - Enables approximate comparison using [`approx`].